 The rack-and-pinion system eliminates the pitman arm, relay rod and idler arm and is therefore lighter.
 This system is ideally suited to front wheel drive vehicles.
 This gives the driver a better feeling of the road, but it can also mean greater noise and vibration may be felt.

 If your vehicle is hard to steer, if there is excessive steering wheel free-play or if you feel a vibration or jerking sensation in the steering wheel, a Speedy Auto Service steering specialist will help diagnose the problem.

 Suspension Warning Signs

-- Does your car continue to bounce after you hit a bump or when you stop quickly?
+- Does your car continue to bounce long after you hit a bump or when you stop quickly?